AI Trail Analysis

 Weather⌄

-The White Mountains are famous for their extreme and unpredictable weather.
-While the trailhead might be mild, the summit of Moosilauke can experience hurricane-force winds and freezing temperatures even in summer.
-Thunderstorms can develop quickly, and fog can reduce visibility to near zero.
+The White Mountains are infamous for their unpredictable weather.
+The exposed summit of Moosilauke can experience hurricane-force winds and freezing temperatures even in summer.
+Always assume conditions will be worse at the summit than at lower elevations.

 What to bring⌄